 Root cause analysis (RCA) derives its benefit from observable evidence, credible data, and established practices.
 Ideally, a diverse team of knowledge experts assembles to investigate failure data, assess probable causes, and ultimately determine the underlining root cause of the failure event.
 By following a standardized process, RCA teams efficiently establish corrective action(s).

-While teams often conduct RCAs to determine root causes and propose corrective solutions, frequently there is little follow-up to measure if the corrective action(s) results in measurable improvements – or if they have even been implemented at all.
-It is this final stage of root cause analysis, “closing the loop”, which determines the overall effectiveness of an investigation and prevents the failure from repeating.
+While teams often conduct RCAs to determine root causes and propose corrective solutions, there frequently is little follow-up to measure if the corrective action(s) results in measurable improvements – or if they have even been implemented at all.
+In this final stage of root cause analysis, “closing the loop” determines the overall effectiveness of an investigation and prevents the failure from repeating.